aydeeen/ajdinholjan/content/blog/css/unlocking-the-power-of-css-nesting.md

 If you've been hesitant to dive into preprocessors like SCSS due to their learning curve or build-tool requirements, CSS nesting offers a perfect entry point.
 It makes your code cleaner and easier to understand, without the need for any extra tools or build steps.

-In the end, it’s all about choosing the right tool for the job.
+In the end, it's all about choosing the right tool for the job.
 Native CSS nesting offers a lightweight, browser-supported solution for cleaner code, while SCSS provides more advanced features for tackling large-scale projects.
 With both options available, developers have the flexibility to choose what works best for them.

 I hope this article gave you a better understanding of CSS nesting and it's potential to streamline your development process!